Shoulder Impingement

 Can Shoulder Impingement restrict Shoulder movement?

-Sometimes the impingement may be occurring at the Acromio-Clavicular Joint (AC joint due to degeneration in the joint) which can cause pain when lifting the arm beyond 90 degrees sideways or across the body.
+In some cases, the impingement may occur at the Acromio-Clavicular (AC) joint due to degeneration, causing pain when lifting the arm beyond 90 degrees sideways or across the body.

-The shoulder muscles may weaken and atrophy over time.
-This can result in difficulty lifting objects, weakness during overhead activities, and even difficulty with simple daily activities like combing your hair or reaching behind your back.
+Over time, shoulder muscles may weaken and atrophy, leading to difficulty lifting objects, performing overhead tasks, and even challenges with daily activities like combing hair or reaching behind the back.

 Tests for Shoulder Impingement Syndrome